-ARTICLE 6.06 SALARY UPON TRANSFER
+ARTICLE 4.06.
+SALARY UPON TRANSFER.

-An employee transferred to a different position with the same salary range shall receive the same salary he or she would otherwise be entitled to on the date the transfer is effective.
+An employee transferred to a different position within the same salary range shall receive the same salary he or she would otherwise be entitled to on the date the transfer is effective.
 A transfer will not include any impact on the employee's salary or their salary anniversary date.
 However, the transferring employee may be required to serve a probationary period in the new position.

-ARTICLE 6.07 SALARY RANGE CHANGE
+ARTICLE 4.07 SALARY RANGE CHANGE.